agharsallah/elections-api/README.md

 ----------
-StrongLoop powered api for Tunisia 2014 elections ; legislative and presidential all requests require a token  generated after login .
+StrongLoop powered api for Tunisia 2014 elections ; legislative and presidential.

+all requests require a token  generated after login .

 **Registration**